 As with the squat, deadlift, and reverse bent over row, the core is activated during the military press; barbells or dumbbells can be used, with a barbell preferable, as unilateral movements can sometimes lead to muscle and strength imbalances.
 There are in front of the head and behind the head presses; behind the head presses are for the experienced trainee only, due to the increased risk for injury if the exercise is performed incorrectly.

 Dips are the best exercise you can do for your triceps.
-Beginners can start off doing bench dips - dips with their hands on a bench, their feet on the floor.
+Beginners can start off doing bench dips—dips with their hands on a bench and their feet on the floor.
 Graduate to body weight dips on the dip bars.
 The experienced trainee can add weight to their dips by either holding a dumbbell between their feet or hanging a plate on a chain on a weight belt.

 Setting Up Your Training Split

 Whether you are a beginner or an experienced trainee will determine what kind of split you use, and the frequency of your resistance training sessions.